-An early, light red kidney bean with good flavor.
+An early, light red kidney bean with good flavor and firm texture.
 Excellent for chili, bean salads, and soups.
 Avg.
 750 seeds/lb.
 Packet: 100 seeds.

 Latin Name: Phaseolus vulgaris

 Days to Maturity or Bloom: